 Let’s put this into context.
 The usual recommendation is to cut back on sugary drinks, and we often assume that diet is at the root of all weight problems.
 It’s a normal assumption, and, of course, diet plays a role in obesity.
 But the headlines about sugar and the taxes on sugary drinks may be missing the mark.
 Sugar consumption is actually down… it peaked in the late 90s and is down about 20% since then – while obesity is still rising. (source) Don’t get me wrong, here.
 I’m not saying you should be pumping your kids full of sugary drinks.
 Just that the media hype is such that we often think the only reason for childhood obesity.

 So how does sugary soda compare to social jet lag when it comes to childhood obesity?
-An 18 month study of almost 500 children looked at the effect of replacing one 250-ml sugary drink with a sugar-free drink every day.
+An 18-month study of almost 500 children looked at the effect of replacing one 250-ml sugary drink with a sugar-free drink every day.
 The sugary beverage contained 26g of sugar and 104 calories.
 Replacing that with the sugar-free beverage caused that group of children to gain .9kg less over the course of 18 months (keep in mind these are growing kids).
-While there wasn't the same BMI measurements as in the social jetlag study, the sugary beverage study didn't show a great deal of difference 1lb (.9kg) wouldn't equal almost a whole BMI point in kids.
+While there weren’t the same BMI measurements as in the social jetlag study, the sugary beverage study didn’t show a great deal of difference 1lb (.9kg) wouldn’t equal almost a whole BMI point in kids.
 Not quite apples to apples, but indicative that eliminating social jetlag would be more impactful (in terms of BMI) than eliminating a soda per day.
-(Yes, there are other reasons to cut out soda - so don't take this as a reason to go out and buy the kiddos a Big Gulp.)
+(Yes, there are other reasons to cut out soda – so don’t take this as a reason to go out and buy the kiddos a Big Gulp.)

 The solution isn’t cutting edge or costly.
 It is simply to keep to a routine bedtime both during the week and on the weekends.